 From the BJCP Styles dropdown list, select the style of beer to use as a guide when building your new recipe.
 Each of the many beer styles displays the minimum and maximum values for color, bitterness, alcohol, and final gravity.
 The actual values for your recipe's color, IBU, ABV, and final gravity will continue to change as you add ingredients.
 While it is acceptable to 'color outside the lines', it is also good to stay within the range of values recommended for each beer style.

 Select your grains from an extensive list of the most commonly used grains.
 Then edit the default grain values as needed to match the values of grain you have on hand.
-For example, if the delivered 2-Row base malt is lighter or darker in color than the grain on hand, you can change it.
-The values you enter will override the default values and are used in your recipe.
+For example, if the delivered 2-Row base malt is lighter or darker in color than the grain on hand, you can change the Lovibond value.
+The parameters you enter will override the default values, and are used in your recipe.

 The default values for grains, adjuncts and hops are all editable as needed to match the ingredients you have on hand.
 The edited values for all ingredients become part of the recipe when saved.